The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers

-In this work, we analyze the three highest resolution HESTIA simulations of the LG.
-Each simulation is tailored to reproduce a number of the LG properties~\citep{2020MNRAS.498.2968L}, including the massive disc galaxies resembling the Milky Way and Andromeda analogues with the population of smaller satellites at $\rm z=0$.
-Throughout the paper, we will analyse six galaxies where realistic present-day properties of the satellite population provide the opportunity to study the impact of the M31/MW-like accretion history on the in-situ-formed stellar populations.
+In this work, we analyse the three highest resolution HESTIA simulations of the LG.
+Each simulation is tailored to reproduce a number of the LG properties~\citep{2020MNRAS.498.2968L}, including the massive disc galaxies resembling the MW and Andromeda analogues with the population of smaller satellites at $\rm z=0$.
+Throughout the paper, we analyse six galaxies where realistic present-day properties of the satellite population provide the opportunity to study the impact of the M31- and MW-like accretion history on the in situ formed stellar populations.
 Next we provide a brief description of the code, physical model, and post-processing of the output.
-For more details we refer the reader to the HESTIA simulations introductory paper~\citep{2020MNRAS.498.2968L}.
+For more details, we refer the reader to HESTIA simulations' introductory paper~\citep{2020MNRAS.498.2968L}.

-The HESTIA simulations are performed by using the AREPO code~\citep{2005MNRAS.364.1105S,2016MNRAS.455.1134P}, which solves the ideal magnetohydrodynamics equations on an unstructured Voronoi-mesh with a second order finite volume scheme.
-Self-gravity and other source terms are coupled to the ideal MHD equations by operator splitting.
-Gravitational forces are computed using a hybrid TreePM technique~\citep{2005MNRAS.364.1105S} with two Fourier mesh levels, one for the full box and one centered on the high-resolution region.
+The HESTIA simulations were performed by using the AREPO code~\citep{2005MNRAS.364.1105S,2016MNRAS.455.1134P}, which solves the ideal magnetohydrodynamics equations on an unstructured Voronoi mesh with a second order finite volume scheme.
+Self-gravity and other source terms were coupled to the ideal magento-hydrodynamic equations by operator splitting.
+Gravitational forces were computed using a hybrid TreePM technique~\citep{2005MNRAS.364.1105S} with two Fourier mesh levels, one for the full box and one centred on the high-resolution region.

 The initial conditions for the run are constrained using \textit{Cosmicflows-2} (CF2) peculiar velocities \citep{2013AJ....146...86T}.
-The CF2 catalog is first grouped \citep{2018MNRAS.476.4362S} and a bias-minimization technique is applied \citep{2015MNRAS.450.2644S}.
-The technique is based on the Wiener Filter/Constrained Realization \citep{1991ApJ...380L...5H} algorithm, combined with the Reverse Zeldovich Approximation, spelled out in \cite{2013MNRAS.430..888D,2013MNRAS.430..912D,2013MNRAS.430..902D}
+The CF2 catalogue is first grouped \citep{2018MNRAS.476.4362S} and a bias-minimization technique is applied \citep{2015MNRAS.450.2644S}.
+The technique is based on the Wiener Filter/Constrained Realization \citep{1991ApJ...380L...5H} algorithm, combined with the reverse Zeldovich approximation, spelled out in \cite{2013MNRAS.430..888D,2013MNRAS.430..912D,2013MNRAS.430..902D}.